infinum/ios-viper-xcode-templates/Documentation/Viper RxModule Guide.md

 }
 ```

 As you're reading through the implemented interfaces file, you might have noticed the *LoginNavigationOption* enum.
-It's sole purpose, as it's name reveals, is to contain every navigation case.
-It helps us to navigate from presenter and allows us to maintain a cleaner code structure.
+It's sole purpose, as its name reveals, is to contain every navigation case.
+It helps us to navigate from Presenter and allows us to maintain a cleaner code structure.
 The navigation function is declared in the *RxLoginWireframeInterface* so we can access it from the presenter.
 Logic on how to navigate is set in the wireframe.
 Next in order, <i>login</i> function in the *RxLoginInteractorInterface* which differs from non-rx by not taking a closure as a parameter and the return type.
 We try to use traits as much as possible and when they are applicable.
 Don't overuse them, try to understand when and where you should use them.
 We mostly use Single and Completable as return types from API calls since mostly you want it to succeed or fail, or in the completable case, you want it to complete.
 Lastly, we're moving to the RxLogin enum which now contains some information.
 As you can see, we have added *RxLoginActions* struct which helps us organize actions in one single place.
-Actions will hold every driver, signal, etc. which the view wants to pass to presenter.
-We're mostly using drivers for textFields and interaction which has to have an option to access the previous value.
+Actions will hold every driver, signal, etc. which the view wants to pass to Presenter.
+We're mostly using drivers for textFields and interaction which have to have an option to access the previous value.
 On the other hand, we use signals to register button taps or anything which just needs to say that it has happened and doesn't need to keep the last known value.
-As those are actions, you want to name them as actions ( login, register, email, rememberMe, etc. ) and not as emailDriver, etc. When presenter wants to send something to the view, we wrap it in *Events* struct which contains every possible event which view needs to know about.
-Beside it, there can be an items property which will contain items that are shown on the screen (tableView, collectionView).
+As those are actions, you want to name them as actions ( login, register, email, rememberMe, etc. ) and not as emailDriver, etc. When Presenter wants to send something to the view, we wrap it in *Events* struct which contains every possible event which view needs to know about.
+With events, there can be an items property that will contain items that are shown on the screen (tableView, collectionView).
 Events work just like actions and naming is not any different :)
 Having that said, we have wrapped up a big chunk of information.
 We have covered how to pass information from the view to the presenter and back.
 Now let's see how it works under the hood. *RxLoginPresenter* here we come!

-###RxLoginPresenter
+### RxLoginPresenter

 ```swift
 inal class RxLoginPresenter {